Smells Like Nirvana: Background

 Prior to writing "Smells Like Nirvana", Yankovic's music career had suffered from the poor financial performance of his 1989 feature film, UHF and the associated soundtrack.
 Yankovic called that "the beginning of three years where it was kind of hard for me to recover".
 He started work on a new studio album around 1990.
 To revitalize his career, he considered creating a parody of a Michael Jackson song, which had proven successful twice before with "Eat It" and "Fat".
-He had composed a parody of Jackson's "Black or White", titled "Snack All Night", but Jackson said he was uncomfortable with the parody, given that the original song was intended to be a political statement.
+He had composed a parody of Jackson's "Black or White", titled "Snack All Night", but Jackson said he was uncomfortable with the parody, given that the original song, with its anti-racist message, was intended to be a serious political work.
 Yankovic would later believe that Jackson's refusal was, retrospectively, a blessing; he felt that "Snack All Night" was not one of his better works.
 While he had compiled other original songs for a new album, he feared the lack of a good parody song would doom the album to failure and held off from releasing anything until an idea presented itself.

 The band Nirvana started to become popular in the music scene at the time, creating "big, seismic shifts in pop culture" according to Yankovic.
 Yankovic felt that the band's 1991 album Nevermind, which featured "Smells Like Teen Spirit", was "really great", but feared that at its release the band was not popular enough to warrant a parody.
 By early 1992, Nevermind had reached platinum certification and led the Billboard charts, which led Yankovic to start working on a parody.
 Yankovic decided to base his parody on the publicity around Nevermind, much of which dealt with the inability to comprehend the songs' lyrics, both in their phrasing and the manner in which they were sung by lead vocalist Kurt Cobain.
 He noted, "I try not to go the obvious route all the time, but sometimes the most obvious is actually the best."
 Yankovic had initial difficulty getting permission for the parody, as his manager claimed he was unable to contact the group numerous times.
 When Yankovic learned that Nirvana would be performing on the January 11, 1992, show of Saturday Night Live, he called his UHF co-star, Victoria Jackson, at the time a regular cast member of the show.
 Jackson managed to give the phone to Cobain so that Yankovic could make his request.
 Cobain agreed, though initially he inquired if the song would be about food, a common theme in many of Yankovic's songs.
 Yankovic explained that the song would be about Cobain's incomprehensible lyrics, to which Cobain replied, according to Yankovic, "Oh, sure, of course, that's funny."